Ayyub Guliyev (conductor): Concert activities

-In May 2006 he made his debut as an opera conductor at the St. Petersburg Academic Opera and Ballet Theater (The Marriage of Figaro by V. Mozart).
+In May 2006, he made his debut as an opera conductor at the St. Petersburg Academic Opera and Ballet Theater (The Marriage of Figaro by V. Mozart).
 In the same year, he became a laureate of the "Achievement of the Year" award of the International Cultural Center, and in 2009 he was awarded the State "Top" award of the Ministry of Culture of Azerbaijan.

 In 2011 he was invited to the Azerbaijan State Academic Opera and Ballet Theater as a conductor of the highest qualification.
 In 2013–2017, he was principal guest conductor of the V. Safonov North Caucasus Philharmonic.
 In November 2018, he was appointed musical director and chief conductor of the State Academic Opera and Ballet Theater of Azerbaijan.

 Collaborated with the Royal Philharmonic Orchestra of Great Britain, Radio France Philharmonic, "Hamburg Klassik", National Orchestra of France "Lamoreux", Orchestra "Helios", Wiener KammerOrchester, Wiener Consilium, Toscanini Philharmonic Orchestra, Orchestra of the Juliard Conservatory of New York, Philharmonic Orchestra "Colors" (Greece), Sopot and Kielce (Poland), Bilkenstky Orchestra (Turkey), Presidential Symphony Orchestra of Turkey, Orchestra of Bursa (Turkey), National Orchestra of Lithuania, State Orchestra of the Republic of Belarus, Philharmonic Orchestra of Moldova, State Orchestra of Kyrgyzstan, Philharmonic Orchestra of Kazakhstan, Orchestra "Craiova" Romania, the Bohdan Varhal Chamber Orchestra of the Slovak Philharmonic, the Johannesburg Philharmonic Orchestra, the Kiev and Donetsk Opera Theater Orchestra.
 Has taken part in opera and ballet performances at the Mikhailovsky Theater in St. Petersburg, the National Opera Theater of Serbia, the Opera Theater named after E. Teodorini (Romania), Wrocław Opera in Poland.

 He directed the premiere of the ballet Love and Death by P. Bul-Bulloglu at the Bolshoi Theater of the Republic of Belarus (2017) and the classical version of the ballet Giselle at the Wroclaw Theater in Poland (2018).
 In February 2010, he made his US debut at the Six Rising Stars concert at Carnegie Hall, in 2014 at the Konzerthaus, Vienna (Austria), at the Théâtre des Champs-Élysées in Paris (2015) and Laeiszhalle in Hamburg (2018).

-On January 18, 22, 23, 2022 the performances of Arabian Nights ballet took place at the Mariinsky Theater in St. Petersburg conducted by Guliyev.
+On January 18, 22, 23, 2022, the performances of the Arabian Nights ballet took place at the Mariinsky Theater in St. Petersburg, conducted by Guliyev.
 These performances were dedicated to the 100th birth anniversary of the ballet author, Azerbaijani composer Fikret Amirov.